The Finance and Investments team focuses on:

 Contacts for enquiries: Investments Team, email@example.com

 The Funding Strategy Statement (FSS) is prepared in accordance with guidance issued by CIPFA's Pensions Panel and a draft is circulated to all the Fund's employing bodies for comment prior to approval by the Avon Pension Fund Committee.
+For the latest FSS this process is now complete.

 The Fund's actuary reviews and amends employer contribution rates every 3 years.